acuschwarze/network-inference-via-process-motifs/README.md

 # Network inference via process motifs

+This repository contains:
+* code for a method for fast network inference from time-series data
-Code for producing the results and figures in "Network inference via process motifs" by Alice C Schwarze, Sara M. Ichinaga, and Bingni W. Brunton.
+* code for producing the results and figures in "Network inference via process motifs" by Alice C Schwarze, Sara M. Ichinaga, and Bingni W. Brunton.

 #### Quickstart